 Redwings is very grateful for all donations.
 Their daily operations rely on the generosity of loyal monthly donors, along with the Thoroughbred Aftercare Alliance, the California Retirement Management Account (CARMA), and the Mary Jo and Hank Greenberg Animal Welfare Foundation for their support.

 How Can Our Local Horse Community Help Turn Seized Horses into Adoptable Horses?

 - Experienced equestrians can play a part in helping develop adoptable horses.
 Animal Services could use your help in expanding their work by taking the time to get a horse comfortable with a halter, leading, grooming, bathing and picking up its feet.

 - Help get good pictures of cleaned up horses up on the Animal Service website.
 Even better would be pictures of the horses under saddle.

 - Spread the word.
 Pass on any info regarding adoptable horses through your social media contacts.

 - Consider being a foster home for a horse in transition while you provide the basic training to develop it into an adoptable horse.
 You may end up being its forever home.

 - Contact your congressman or local representatives in SLO and Monterey Counties to press for harsher punishments for animal abusers.

 - Adopt, don’t shop!
-Demand in our community for a safe home for at-risk and retired horses far outweighs the resources of sanctuaries like Redwings and animal services agencies.
-Help give a horse a second chance and open up space for another rescued horse by adopting your next horse or companion animal.
+Demand in our community to provide a safe home for at-risk and retired horses far outweighs the resources of sanctuaries like Redwings and animal services agencies.
+Adoption helps give a horse a second chance.
+It also opens up space for another rescued horse.
+Consider adopting your next horse or companion animal.